Circumvesuviana: 21st Century

 The underpass will ensure a constant connection between Castellammare Centro and Rione San Marco, eliminating current interruptions caused by level crossing closures.
 It will also create pedestrian and vehicular access areas for emergency vehicles and commercial loading/unloading.
 This project is essential as it will increase train frequency on the Naples-Castellammare route to every 12 minutes and improve connections to Sorrento.

-By 2025, a new connection between the Circumvesuviana lines and the High-Speed Rail network is expected to be activated.
-This will involve the construction of a branch from station to station.
+A new connection between the Circumvesuviana lines and the High-Speed Rail network is under construction as of 2026, connecting station to station.

 Lines

 All lines are powered by electric overhead lines.
 The trains operate under the following categories: